1j01/pixelweaver/README.md

 # Pixelweaver

-*This project is not in development, but a more powerful platform is in the planning stages, a generative creative toolset.
+*This project is not in development, but I have ideas about how the problem(s) could be solved more generally.
 See [Mopaint][]*

 Pixelweaver is a **reproducible procedural drawing** tool.

 ![](examples/pixelweaver.png)

-It lets you scrub through time, without restricting you by saying your drawing code has to be a function of time, or some small state object.
+It lets you scrub through time, without restricting you by saying your drawing code has to be a function of time (or of some small state object).
 (It shows you a preview, and when you release your mouse button it simulates from the beginning up to that point.
 Having your drawing code as a pure function could be an alternative option (retained mode), to make jumping to any point in time equally unexpensive.)